Push To Name Muslim Brotherhood A Terrorist Group Worries U.S. Offshoots

 A document brings groups' intentions into question

-The brotherhood's role in Muslim-American life became more controversial, however, with the rise of militant Islamist movements overseas.
-An investigation into one Muslim charity with alleged Muslim Brotherhood links, the Holy Land Foundation, resulted in five employees of the shuttered foundation being convicted for having funneled money to Hamas, the Palestinian group whose military wing is considered a terrorist organization.
+The brotherhood's role in Muslim American life became more controversial, however, with the rise of militant Islamist movements overseas.
+An investigation into one Muslim charity with alleged Muslim Brotherhood links, the Holy Land Foundation, resulted in five employees of the shuttered foundation being convicted of having funneled money to Hamas, the Palestinian group whose military wing is considered a terrorist organization.

 The investigation uncovered some apparent evidence for those alleging the brotherhood had subversive designs in the United States: a memorandum written in 1991 from one Muslim Brotherhood member in the United States to others in the group's leadership, which laid out a plan for "civilizational jihad" in America.
 There is no evidence, however, that the memorandum was approved by the brotherhood leadership.

 The memorandum did not come to light until 2007, during the Holy Land Foundation trial.
-The president of the Muslim American Society (MAS) at the time, Esam Omeish, disavowed the memorandum in an email to his board members.
+The president of the Muslim American Society at the time, Esam Omeish, disavowed the memorandum in an email to his board members.

 "While some of these ideas were part of the debate that preceded MAS," Omeish wrote, "what MAS emerged with was a new framework and an intellectual paradigm that negates some of these advocated positions and ideas.
 MAS clearly and genuinely does not offer its Islamic program as an alternative to Western Civilization, nor is it bent on training its members 'to eliminate and destroy Western Civilization.' "